-G9.
+C9.
 Foreign currency translation reserve

-The Group has granted loans to its branches in Sweden, Norway and Finland in the currency of the foreign unit for a total of DKK 35,272 million [31 December 2021: DKK 35,698 million].
+The Group has granted loans to its branches in Sweden, Norway and Finland in the currency of the foreign unit for a total of DKK 35,272 million (31 December 2021: DKK 35,698 million).
 The loans are part of the net investment in those units and the foreign currency gains/losses on these loans are recognised in Other comprehensive income.
 The funding of the loans is partly done in DKK in order to create a so-called structural FX hedge position in accordance with banking regulations, i.e. to reduce the impact on capital ratios resulting from changes in the risk exposure amount due to changes in currency rates.
-With effect from 1 January 2021, the Group's net investment in its subsidiaries Danske Hypotek AB [Sweden] and Danske Mortgage Bank Plc (Finland) has been included in the structural FX hedge position to extend the hedge to the risk exposure amount measured by currency for EUR, NOK and SEK across the entire Group balance sheet, although with constraints to the size of the loans to the foreign branches and the net investments in the foreign subsidiaries.
+With effect from 1 January 2021, the Group's net investment in its subsidiaries Danske Hypotek AB (Sweden) and Danske Mortgage Bank Plc (Finland) has been included in the structural FX hedge position to extend the hedge to the risk exposure amount measured by currency for EUR, NOK and SEK across the entire Group balance sheet, although with constraints to the size of the loans to the foreign branches and the net investments in the foreign subsidiaries.
 This strategy of partly hedging the sensitivity to capital ratios from volatility in foreign currency rates, increases the volatility in Other comprehensive income and the Foreign currency translation reserve in equity under IFRS since it decreases the hedge of the currency risk on the net investments in those units.
-As at 30 June 2022, the structural FX hedge position totalled DKK 41,465 million [31 December 2021: DKK 39,749 million] and a loss DKK 1,222 million has been recognised in Other comprehensive income during the first half of 2022, primarily due to a depreciation of both NOK and SEK against DKK throughout the first half of 2022.
-During the first half of 2021, a gain of DKK 324 million related to the structural FX hedge position was recognised in Other comprehensive income mainly due to a strengthening of NOK against DKK throughout the first half of 2021.
+As at 30 June 2022, the structural FX hedge position totalled DKK 41,465 million (31 December 2021: DKK 39,749 million) and a loss DKK 1,222 million has been recognised in Other comprehensive income during the first half of 2022, primarily due to a depreciation of both NOK and SEK against DKK throughout the first half of 2022.
+During the first half of 2021, a gain of DKK 324 million related to the structural FX hedge position tother comprehensive income during the first half of 2021.